tshadowknight/SRW_Engine_MV_Docs/manual.md

 * assignUnit actor\_id class\_id as\_sub\_pilot
 	Assign the mech with the specified id to the pilot with the specified id.
 	If as sub pilot is set the pilot will be marked as a sub-pilot.
 This is required when deploying new pilots with mechs that have deploy actions.
+Sets pilot fallback info.

+* unbindMechPilots class\_id
+	Sets the classId of all pilots who have this current mech set as their classId to 0.
+Clear the mech's sub pilots.
+Sets mech fallback info.

 * SetLevel actor\_id level